A Systematic Analysis of Stellar Populations in the Host Galaxies of Changing-look AGNs: Discussion

-Similar to the results of \cite{2019ApJ...874....8M} and \cite{2019ApJ...883...31F},when compared to the normal AGNs, the $\rm L_{bol}$ and $\rm L_{bol}/L_{Edd}$ values of CL-AGNs during the ``turn-off" states are more close to the critical values below which the BLR disappears.
-These critical values are derived from the disk-wind model \citep{2014MNRAS.438.3340E}, where the quenching of BLR at low accretion rate is an unavoidable consequence and the AGNs follow an evolutionary sequence: Type 1 $\to$ intermediate type $\to$ Type 2 as the accretion rate decreasing.
+Similar to the results of \cite{2019ApJ...874....8M} and \cite{2019ApJ...883...31F},when compared to the normal AGNs, the $\rm L_{bol}$ and $\rm L_{bol}/L_{Edd}$ values of CL-AGNs during the ``turn-off" states are closer to the critical values below which the BLR disappears.
+These critical values are derived from the disk-wind model \citep{2014MNRAS.438.3340E}, where the quenching of BLR at a low accretion rate is an unavoidable consequence and the AGNs follow an evolutionary sequence: Type 1 $\to$ intermediate type $\to$ Type 2 as the accretion rate decrease.
 On the other hand, there are still some distances between the off-state points and the critical line.
-Correspondingly, some spectra from ``turn-off" state still contain a broad $H\alpha$ component and, most likely, a featureless continuum.
-The analysis results of STARLIGHT also suggest that there are some contributions from AGN emissions for most ``turn-off" spectra.
+Correspondingly, some spectra from the ``turn-off" state still contain a broad $H\alpha$ component and, most likely, a featureless continuum.
+The analysis results from STARLIGHT also suggest that there are some contributions from AGN emissions for most ``turn-off" spectra.
 This result may suggest that although the central engine and BLR change substantially at ``turn-off" state, the BLR does not disappear completely in some ``turn-off" CL-AGNs.

-Our results show again that the changes in dust extinction cannot account for the changes in broad emission lines, and support that the CL-AGNs may be associated with the instability of accretion disk.
-Following the decrease in accretion rate, the BLR disappeares (though not completely in some cases) , and their featureless continuum becomes much weak.
+Our results show again that the changes in dust extinction cannot account for the changes in the broad emission lines, and support that the CL-AGNs may be associated with the instability of accretion disk.
+Following the decrease in the accretion rate, the BLR disappears (though not completely in some cases), and the featureless continuum becomes much weaker.